drpetersonfernandes/SimpleLauncher/parameters.md

 **%SYSTEMFOLDER%** - Represents the System Folder (where the ROMs or ISOs are)<br>
 **%EMULATORFOLDER%** - Represents the Emulator Folder (where the emulator .exe is)

-This emulator is available for Windows x64<br>
+This emulator is available for Windows-x64 and Windows-arm64.<br>
 There are multiple ways to use this program.
 You can use [Game Folders] or ZIP files.<br>

 **Option 1 - Use [Game Folders]**